rom1kus/polymarket-trader/ARCHITECTURE.md

 - All utilities in `src/utils/`

 ---
-*Last updated: Refactored for DRY, testability, and added new utility modules*
+*Last updated: Added balance and position tracking utilities*